 The prize is awarded to work based upon original research which is, in the opinion of the judges, the most distinguished contribution to the history of Australia or New Zealand or to the history of colonisation.

-The Centre for Environmental History congratulates the four shortlisted authors, Barbara Brookes, Penelope Edmonds, Hannah Robert, and our own Prof Tom Griffiths!
+The Centre for Environmental History congratulates the three shortlisted authors, Barbara Brookes, Penelope Edmonds, Hannah Robert, and the winner, our own Prof Tom Griffiths!

 The shortlisted books